flowersjus/student_selector/README.md

 1. Navigate to the main page
 2. Add your class roster using the edit functionality
+3. Configure the selection wheel with your preferred options
-3. Click the selection button to randomly choose a student
+4. Click the spin button to randomly select a student
-4. Use additional features as needed for your classroom activities
+5. The wheel will animate and stop on a randomly selected student

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript (72.2%)
+- Winwheel.js for the interactive selection wheel

 ## Contributing

 Contributions are welcome!
 If you'd like to improve Student Selector:

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Open a pull request

 ## Future Enhancements

+- Save multiple class rosters
+- Export/import functionality
+- Selection history tracking
 - Additional randomization options
+- More wheel customization features

 ## License

 This project is open source and available for educational use.

+## Acknowledgments

+- [Winwheel.js](https://github.com/zarocknz/javascript-winwheel) by Douglas McKechie for the spinning wheel functionality

+Best wishes,
+Justin Flowers